albert12132/albertwu.org/mt1_review/README.md

 Content
 -------
-Initializing a topic will yield the given directory structure:
+Initializing a topic will yield the given directory structure

 * Topic
     * `__init__.py`